tgood13/BlockRunnerAI/README.md

 * AI was implemented using Unity's ML-Agents Toolkit
 * AI was trained to play the game using reinforcement learning

+### Learning
+* Agent receives +1 as reward if they make it past a set of obstacles
+* Agent receives -1 as a punishment if they collide with an obstacle

 Video explaining AI implementation: [![thumbnail](https://yt-embed.herokuapp.com/embed?v=slaYeCNHT7M)](https://youtu.be/slaYeCNHT7M)

 ## How It Looks